Smart glasses + wearable AR studio

 about smart glasses.

-Meta Ray-Ban glasses are phone companions — they capture and stream but cannot render AR overlays in the lens.
+Meta Ray-Ban glasses are phone companions: they capture and stream but cannot render AR overlays in the lens.
 Snap Spectacles are a spatial computing platform with waveguide displays that render real-time AR anchored to the physical world.
 For brands that want interactive experiences, Spectacles is the development platform.
-Ray-Ban suits creator-driven content capture.
+Ray-Ban suits creator-driven content capture and voice-first campaigns, and we build those too.
 The confusion between the two is one of the most common brief problems we see.

 Start with the use case, not the hardware.
 The most effective smart glasses experiences solve a specific moment: a product reveal, a live event activation, a hands-free demo.
 A good brief answers what the audience is doing with their hands, what changes when the glasses go on, and what they should feel when they take them off.
-We have a six-point checklist in our briefing guide if you want to start there.
+The form on this page is the fastest route: send the brief in a sentence or two and you get a feasibility answer within 48 hours.

 Scoping is based on interaction complexity, not the hardware.
-A focused single-interaction experience — a product reveal, a spatial game, a brand moment — typically starts from $8,000.
+A focused single-interaction experience, such as a product reveal, a spatial game or a brand moment, typically starts from $8,000.
 Multi-scene experiences with custom hand tracking, spatial anchoring, and AI integration start from $20,000.
 The brief determines the scope, and the scope determines the cost.
 The most effective starting point is a conversation, not a price list.

 RBKAVIN.
 Immersive Studio is an official Snap partner that designs and builds wearable AR experiences on Snap Spectacles for brand campaigns and events.
 The studio won MIT Reality Hack 2026 with noodle, a spatial AI workbench built natively for Spectacles using hand and voice interaction.
-The Creative Director, Kavin Kumar, has six years of immersive experience and 1.5B+ total campaign impressions across AR and XR.
+The Creative Director and Creative Technologist, Kavin Kumar, has six years of immersive experience and 1.5B+ total campaign impressions across AR and XR.

 Ready to build